Optand Teknikland: History

 There is also an exhibition dedicated to the Swedish Women's Voluntary Defence Organization which operated a canteen on the airfield during the 1930s–1940s (when the airfield was a secret military airbase in preparation for a German attack).

 The third permanent exhibition is the Garrison (Garnisonen) containing weapons, uniforms and other artifacts of Swedish Army history, mostly from the former Östersund regiments I 5 and A 4.
-The visitor is able to learn about the Carolean Death March; a disastrous retreat by a Swedish Carolean army under the command of Lieutenant-general Carl Gustaf Armfeldtt (1666–1736) across the Tydal mountain range in Norway around the new year 1718–1719.
+The visitor is able to learn about the Carolean Death March; a disastrous retreat by a Swedish Carolean army under the command of Lieutenant-general Carl Gustaf Armfeldtt (1666–1736) across the mountain range by the Tydalen valley in Norway around the new year 1718–1719.